RhetTbull/osxmetadata/tests/README.md

 # Tests for osxphotos

-## Running Tests ##
+## Running Tests

 Tests require pytest:
 `pip install pytest`

 To run the tests, do the following from the main source folder:
 `python -m pytest tests/`

-Running the tests this way allows the library to be tested without installing it.
+## Test Data

+The test suite includes some image, audio, and video files in the `tests/` folder.
+These files were produced by the author and are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+The files are used for testing purposes only and are not included in the osxphotos package.